-Click the adjustment layer button at the bottom of your layers pallet.
+Click the adjustment layer button at the bottom of your layers panel.

 Choose Gradient Map from the dropdown.

-Click off of the layer mask in the layers pallet.
+Click off of the layer mask in the layers panel.

 Double click the gradient icon which is in place of the layer’s thumbnail.